 If you don’t know Reformation already, you definitely should.
 Reformation has linen sundresses, velvet pantsuits and everything in between.
-Producing their clothing in California, Reformation has one of the most transparent brand ethos in the fashion industry, providing the customer on insight into the production of their garments and all pairing every piece with a scale to see how much energy was used and saved during its conception.
+Producing their clothing in California, Reformation has one of the most transparent brand ethos in the fashion industry.
+They provide customers with insight regarding their production practices and with each garment, Reformation details the amount of resources saved during the conception of each garment compared to industry standards.

 2. Everlane (Store at 28 Prince St.)

 The go-to for basics!
 Their fabrics have the luxury feel without the luxury price tag.
 You may have to brave a line if you choose to shop in-store, but it’s totally worth it.
 Similar to Reformation, Everlane is incredibly transparent about its production chain through videos and articles on the website.
 Everlane also gives buyers a cost breakdown of each product, so you know exactly what you’re paying for.